LUV — Southwest Airlines Co.

 4. Bad News, Challenges, or Points of Concern:

-- Market Uncertainty: Ongoing geopolitical tensions and economic volatility pose risks to future performance.
+- Market Uncertainty: Ongoing geopolitical tensions and economic volatility create an unpredictable environment for the airline industry.

 5. Notable Q&A Insights: